Downloadable PDF here

 “To live is to fail,” Halberstam tells us.
 It is “to bungle, to disappoint, and ultimately to die; rather than searching for ways around death and disappointment, the queer art of failure involves the acceptance of the finite, the embrace of the absurd, the silly, and the hopelessly goofy.
 Rather than resisting endings and limits,” he asks us, “let us instead revel in and cleave to all of our own inevitable fantastic failures.”[72]
 It is my opinion that punk does exactly that.
 Punk shines a gleeful light on fucking up and makes anthems out of disappointments, including death.
 Punk sings honestly about the fact that we’re all “born to die” – the ultimate, yet inevitable, failure – and doesn’t shy away from the reality that many of us will spend our brief time alive as “a slave for others and then you’re gone”, wasting most of our life in front of the TV.[73]
 As Bad Religion ask: “why do we pity the dead?”[74]
 After all, “slumber will come soon”[75] for all of us, and “how could hell be any worse when life alone is such a curse?”[76]

 Punk, despite Halberstam’s reservations about Trainspotting, “imagines other goals for life, for love, for art, and for being”,[77] encouraging freedom and experimentation in each of these areas which break the boundaries of conventional social norms and welcome the rejected and taboo.
 From its first angry chord to its continued outbursts in the current day, punk has relished in the full, unpleasant, spectrum of everything life has to offer, including all the things – and people – that mainstream society would rather pretend do not exist.
 Punk has attempted to flip what is called “failure” onto its head and wear it as a badge of pride, revealing alternative, hidden, knowledges and better forms of society along the way.
-After persisting and thriving for over five decades between the cracks and within the margins of mainstream society, despite being long-assumed dead as a cultural and social movement by the conventional media it has always rejected, I believe we have evidence enough now to claim that punk’s continued commitment to “failure” is an intentional, fertile, purposeful and transformative stance. punk art of failure which reminds us that it is the system that has truly failed, and the world around us which needs to do better, not those of us who don’t comfortably fit within its constricting norms.
+After persisting and thriving for over five decades between the cracks and within the margins of mainstream society, despite being long-assumed dead as a cultural and social movement by the conventional media it has always rejected, I believe we have evidence enough now to claim that punk’s continued commitment to “failure” is an intentional, fertile, purposeful and transformative stance.
+A punk art of failure which reminds us that it is the system that has truly failed, and the world around us which needs to do better, not those of us who don’t comfortably fit within its constricting norms.

 Of course, while I believe I have made a compelling case here for a punk art of failure that is at least akin to Halbertsam’s idea in Queer Theory, if not an extension of the very same concept, if it turns out that I have failed to make that case then perhaps it would be all the more fitting?
 There is always the caveat, after all, that, as Operation Ivy sing, “all I know is that I don’t know nothing.”
 [78] The band concede, echoing Socrates, that the only thing one can ever know for sure is that they “don’t know nothing” and, being punks – being failures – they, and I, are at peace with this inadequacy.
 “All I know is that I don’t know nothing”, they yell triumphantly, and I sing along with them to the final line of the song: “and that’s fine.”